 Soft tissue injuries include sprains, strains, and contusions, which are commonly known as bruises.

 These injuries are often sports-related.
-One study reported that sports are responsible for about 50 percent of all musculoskeletal injuries sustained in the United States.
+One study reported that sports are responsible for about

 In this article, we describe the correct way to perform RICE and explore why it may be useful.